ke-stacks/ke-stacks/README.md

 --->
 - 👋 Hi, I’m Kelvin Kahuho

-- 👀 I’m interested in Machine Learning and Software Engineering.
+- 👀 I’m interested in Machine Learning.

-- 🌱 I’m currently learning about containerization and microservices architecture to enhance my application deployment skills.

 - 📫 How to reach me Call +254741559592 or Email: kingorikelvin883@gmail.com